How to Write a Bakery Business Plan

 Executive Summary for a Bakery Business Plan.

 The executive summary for a bakery business plan should be short and sweet, kinda like a cupcake or cookie.
 However, dissimilar to baking, there are numerous topics that must be touched upon in this segment.
-For example, bakery business plan writers need to explain to the reader which specialty the bakery will follow, location of the bakery, number of employees, operating hours, primary advertising channels, and a summary of their projected revenues and profits.
+For example, bakery business plan writers need to explain to the reader which specialty the bakery will follow, the location of the bakery, number of employees, operating hours, primary advertising channels, and a summary of their projected revenues and profits.
 It sounds like a mouthful, and it is.
 By including each topic briefly the reader will have a better opportunity to get a broad overview understanding of the proposed bakery.

 Company Information and Location for a Bakery Business.